emer/axon/GPU.md

 * Add SendCtxtGe, RecvCtxtGe in GPU

 * DWt is using Context.NeuroMod for all DA, ACh values -- in principle should use LayerVals.NeuroMod in case a layer does something different.  can fix later as needed.

+* grab pool in plus phase, prior to updating gated, but after all the std plus phase stuff.